 By Katie Wilson

-Soho House has finally opened its new Brighton establishment just in time for summer – and here’s a first look inside.
+Soho House has finally opened its new Brighton establishment – and here’s a look inside.

 Brighton Beach House is the first UK Soho House by the sea and the third outside London, after Soho Farmhouse in the Cotswolds and Babington House in Somerset.